-Charged with wire fraud, Tennessee lawmaker resigns
+Charged with fraud, Tennessee rep resigns, reaches plea deal

 At one point, the documents allege Smith emailed Cothren saying that he “may have to assume the role of Matthew again.”
 He replied saying, “Matthew, reporting for duty!” and included a GIF of “a salute from Harrison Ford’s character Han Solo in the movie Star Wars,” officials said.

-House Republican spokesperson Jennifer Easton confirmed Smith’s resignation on Monday.
 Casada had previously announced he wouldn’t run for reelection last year, and would instead run for Williamson County clerk.

 House Speaker Cameron Sexton said in an emailed statement that Monday was a “sad day,” adding that he “will continue to cooperate fully with federal authorities as the investigation continues.”